awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 You can use the [AWS Key Management Service \(AWS KMS\) API](https://docs.aws.amazon.com/kms/latest/APIReference/) to enable and disable automatic key rotation, and view the current rotation status of any customer managed CMK\.
 These examples use the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), but you can use any supported programming language\.

 The [EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html) operation enables automatic key rotation for the specified CMK\.
 The [DisableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKeyRotation.html) operation disables it\.
-To identify the CMK, use its key ID, key ARN, alias name, or alias ARN\.
+To identify the CMK in these operations, use its [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN)\.
 By default, key rotation is disabled for customer managed CMKs\.

 The following example enables key rotation on the specified symmetric CMK and uses the [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html) operation to see the result\.
 Then, it disables key rotation and, again, uses **GetKeyRotationStatus** to see the change\.